vegidio/docker-nodejs/README.md

         cwd: "/var/www/helloworld1/",
         watch: true,
         ignore_watch: ["node_modules", "package-lock.json"],
-        exec_mode: "cluster",
+        exec_mode: "cluster"
-        env: {
-            NODE_PORT: 8081
-        },
     }, {
         name: "helloworld2",
         script: "index.js",
         cwd: "/var/www/helloworld2/",
         watch: true,
         ignore_watch: ["node_modules", "package-lock.json"],
-        exec_mode: "cluster",
+        exec_mode: "cluster"
-        env: {
-            NODE_PORT: 8082
-        },
     }]
 }
 ```

-These are the parameters that you must set for each application.
-All fields are mandatory:
+These are some mandatory parameters that you must set for each application:

 - `name`: a string to uniquely identify your app.
 - `script`: a string that specifies what script must be executed when the application runs.